BaiyangZhang/oldBlog/_drafts/2022-9-10-The-Poncare-Lemma-and-Potentials-Part-I.md

 $$
 \arctan\left( \frac{y}{x} \right)
 $$
 It looks like it is exact, but it only looks like so.
 The problem is that, the original form is defined on $\mathbb{R}^{2}-0$, however the arctan function is not a single-valued function on this manifold!
+From complex analysis we know that $\arctan$ is single-valued only on one of the many branches of the Riemann plane.
+This is an example of differential forms that is exact **locally** but not globally.
+In general when we refer to a differential form as being exact, we mean globally.